The only Bible app with synonym-mapped highlighting

 05

 Want more?
-The full lexicon entry is right there.
+The full lexicon entry is right there — and it's actually readable.

 06